RootBank/localpdf/README.md

 `node index.js [input_file] [output_file]`

+## Example Usage

+1. Create a HTML document
+2. Locate the folder under your Computer/Users/localpdf
+3. Move your HTML document to this folder.
+4. Back to Terminal/Command and making sure you are in the localpdf location (if you are not quit and open the repo using your name e.g. `cd /Users/rebeccalain/localpdf`
+5.  `node index.js [input_file] [output_file]` e.g. `node index.js index.html beccatest2.pdf`
+6. On your desktop open the localpdf folder and you will now see a new pdf document.
+Open it to see the results from the html!

 ## Deployment to npm registry

 1. Make sure your local npm setup is configured and that you have appropriate access